 - BEST OVERALL: Rust-Oleum Stops Rust Spray Paint

-- BEST BANG FOR THE BUCK: Rust-Oleum American Accents Spray Paint
+- RUNNER UP: Rust-Oleum American Accents Spray Paint

 - BEST GLOSS PAINT: Krylon Triple Thick Clear Glaze Aerosol Spray